 Since then, Jack has become a proud dad and Dani has been working hard alongside her dad and has also had some presenting gigs.

 After surprising everyone by winning Love Island 2019 after only a few weeks of getting to know one another, it seems a fairytale ending wasn't meant to be for these two as they broke up just weeks after the final.

 But life is still good for both Amber and Greg.
 Amber is now a huge Instagram influencer with over two million followers and Greg is back to his rugby career.
 They're both also travelling the globe and posting loads of envious photos on Instagram.

 Paige and Finn were meant to be from the moment they met on Love Island's winter series in South Africa in 2020, winning the show and of course splitting the £50,000 prize money.

-The couple recently moved in together into a plush pad in Manchester after living with Paige's parents throughout lockdown.
+The couple moved in together into a plush pad in Manchester together last year after living with Paige's parents throughout lockdown.